 Our in-house training sessions support women into training and education outside of the refuge.
 This is especially important for those returning after a long time away from education, who have been prevented from accessing education in the past or who have no previous qualifications or training.

 Many women go on to access external accredited courses, thanks to our excellent relationships with local training providers, community centres, schools and colleges.

 - embracing equality and diversity

 - building confidence and self-esteem

 - mental wellbeing

 At Anah Project, there is great importance on looking after your own health and wellbeing.
 The project doesn’t just provide emotional support through counselling and one-to-one sessions.
 We also encourage women to enhance their own wellbeing through physical activities such as Zumba and walking.

 We support women of all abilities – there is always something new to try.

-We encourage women to engage in social activities and events in order to overcome any isolation, loneliness or depression that they may be feeling.
-We help women focus on their needs and help them to work with their difficulties, turning negative impact into positive outcomes and empowering them to rebuild their lives with confidence.
+We encourage women to engage in social activities and events to overcome any isolation, loneliness or depression they may be feeling.
+We help women focus on their needs, turning negative impact into positive outcomes and empowering them to rebuild their lives with confidence.